-Glossary of Structural Engineering & Drafting
+Glossary of Structural Engineering and Drafting Terms

 A building consent is the formal approval granted by a building consent authority that building works meet the requirements of the New Zealand Building Act, Building Regulations, and Building Code.
-A building consent is required before you can begin building works.
+A building consent is required before you can begin certain building works.

 Only a building consent authority can issue a building consent.
 Building consent authorities are councils, regional authorities, or private organisations registered under section 273 of the Building Act 2004.